Droid-VM/Virtualization/pvmfw/README.md

 that it differs from the `BccHandover` defined by the specification in that its `Bcc` field is mandatory (while optional in the original).

-Devices that fully implement DICE should provide a certificate rooted at the Unique Device Secret (UDS) in a boot stage preceding the pvmfw loader (typically ABL), in such a way that it would receive a valid `BccHandover`, that can be passed to [`BccHandoverMainFlow`][BccHandoverMainFlow] along with the inputs described below.
+Ideally devices that fully implement DICE should provide a certificate rooted at the Unique Device Secret (UDS) in a boot stage preceding the pvmfw loader (typically ABL), in such a way that it would receive a valid `BccHandover`, that can be passed to [`BccHandoverMainFlow`][BccHandoverMainFlow] along with the inputs described below.
+However, there is a limitation in Android 14 that means that a UDS-rooted DICE chain must not be used for pvmfw.

-Otherwise, as an intermediate step towards supporting DICE throughout the software stack of the device, incomplete implementations may root the BCC at the pvmfw loader, using an arbitrary constant as initial CDI.
+Instead, as an intermediate step towards supporting DICE throughout the software stack of the device, implementations should root the BCC at the pvmfw loader, using an arbitrary constant as initial CDI.
 The pvmfw loader can easily do so by:

 1. Building a BCC-less `BccHandover` using CBOR operations ([example][Trusty-BCC]) and containing the constant CDIs